postgresml/postgresml/README.md

 ### Training models

-Given a Postgres table or a view, PostgresML can train a model using some commonly used algorithms.
+Given a Postgres table or a view, PostgresML can train a model with many commonly used algorithms.
 We currently support the following Scikit-Learn regression and classification models:

 #### Linear Models
 Algorithm | Regression | Classification